 The Basics — The Basics patient education pieces answer the four or five key questions a patient might have about a given condition.
 These articles are best for patients who want a general overview and who prefer short, easy-to-read materials.

 Patient education: Cirrhosis (The Basics)

 Patient education: Jaundice in adults (The Basics)

 Patient education: Liver cancer (The Basics)

 Patient education: Primary biliary cholangitis (primary biliary cirrhosis) (The Basics)

 Beyond the Basics — Beyond the Basics patient education pieces are longer, more sophisticated, and more detailed.
 These articles are best for patients who want in-depth information and are comfortable with some medical jargon.

-Patient information: Nonalcoholic steatohepatitis (NASH) (Beyond the Basics)
+Patient education: Nonalcoholic fatty liver disease (NAFLD), including nonalcoholic steatohepatitis (NASH) (Beyond the Basics)

-Patient information: Hemochromatosis (hereditary iron overload) (Beyond the Basics)
+Patient education: Hemochromatosis (hereditary iron overload) (Beyond the Basics)

 Professional level information — Professional level articles are designed to keep doctors and other health professionals up-to-date on the latest medical findings.
 These articles are thorough, long, and complex, and they contain multiple references to the research on which they are based.
 Professional level articles are best for people who are comfortable with a lot of medical terminology and who want to read the same materials their doctors are reading.